alexanderlarin/underworld/README.md

 How to play Underworld?
 ------------

-<br>Run the shortcut "Underworld" to run the game (Attention: it can't be moved in other folder!).
+Run the shortcut "Underworld" to run the game (Attention: it can't be moved in other folder!).
 <br>Choose the desired results by entering the corresponding digits in the console.
 <br>Only digits are allowed to be entered in the console!
 <br>Enter "exit" in the console to leave the game.